tdep-developers/tdep-tutorials/03_thermodynamics/README.md

 Try to make the free energy converge to 1 meV/atom.

 It's always a good practice to use previous force constants close to the desired conditions (temperature/volume) when available !
 With this, you can bypass the first iterations and already start with a larger number of configurations.
-For this example, since you've already computed force constants at 1300K, you can use them to start your sampling at 1100K.
+In this instance, we have provided force constants from the a3.61 as a starting point.

 The steps to do the stochastic sampling are :
-1. Go to the folder `example_Zr/sampling.1300K/a3.63/iter.005` to start the sampling
+1. Go to the folder `example_Zr/sampling.1300K/a3.63/iter.001` to start the sampling.
-2. Copy the `infile.forceconstant` file from your previous calculation to the folder.
-3. Check the `Makefile` and the target `init`.
+2. Check the `Makefile` and the target `init`.
 You should see the absence of the `-mf` variable since you are already starting with a `infile.forceconstant`.
-4. `make init` to create the first 128 samples
+3. `make init` to create the first 128 samples
-5. compute the forces with `make compute`, this will use the So3krates potential to compute forces for the samples and create TDEP input files
+4. compute the forces with `make compute`, this will use the So3krates potential to compute forces for the samples and create TDEP input files
-6. now we can extract the forceconstants → `make fc`
+5. now we can extract the forceconstants → `make fc`
-7. inspect the phonon dispersion
+6. inspect the phonon dispersion
-8. create the next iteration from the current set of force constants, `make iteration`
+7. create the next iteration from the current set of force constants, `make iteration`
-9. move the folder `iter.006` down and `cd` there
+8. move the folder `iter.002` down and `cd` there
-10. repeat until convergence
+9. repeat until convergence

 Things to look out for